Francis Hopkinson: United States Flag

 For the various designs, Hopkinson asked for cash in the amount of £2,700.
 Auditor General James Milligan commissioned an evaluation of the request for payment.
 The report from the commissioner of the Chamber of Accounts said that the bill was reasonable and ought to be paid.
 Congress asked for an itemized bill for payment in cash.
 Hopkinson requested £9 for the naval flag.
 A committee investigated Hopkinson's charges that his payment was being delayed for arbitrary reasons.
 The Treasury Board turned down the request in an October 27, 1780, report to Congress.
 The Board cited several reasons for its action, including the fact that Hopkinson "was not the only person consulted on those exhibitions of Fancy [that were incidental to the Board (among them, the U.S. flag, the Navy flag, the Admiralty seal, and the Great Seal with a reverse)], and therefore cannot claim the sole merit of them and not entitled in this respect to the full sum charged."
 The reference to the work of others is most probably a reference to his work on the Great Seal.
 Therefore, he would not be eligible to be paid for the Great Seal.
 Furthermore, the Great Seal project was still a work in progress.
 No known committee of the Continental Congress was documented with the assignment to design the national flag or naval flag.
-Hence, there was no evidence of collaboration with others on Hopkinson's flag design.

 There is no known sketch of a Hopkinson flag—either U.S. or naval—in existence today.
 However, he incorporated elements of the two flags he designed in his rough sketches of the Great Seal of the United States and his design for the Admiralty Board Seal.
-The rough sketch of his second Great Seal proposal has 7 white stripes and 6 red stripes.
-The impression of Hopkinson's Admiralty Board Seal has a chevron with 7 red stripes and 6 white stripes.
+The rough sketch of his second Great Seal proposal has seven white stripes and six red stripes.
+The impression of Hopkinson's Admiralty Board Seal has a chevron with seven red stripes and six white stripes.
 The Great Seal reflects Hopkinson's design for a governmental flag, and the Admiralty Board Seal reflects Hopkinson's design for a naval flag.
 Both flags were intended to have 13 stripes.
-Because the original stars used in the Great Seal had six points, Hopkinson's U.S. flag might also have intended the use of 6-pointed stars.
+Because the original stars used in the Great Seal had six points, Hopkinson's U.S. flag might also have intended the use of six-pointed stars.
 This is bolstered by his original sketch for the Great Seal that featured a U.S. flag with six-pointed asterisks for stars.
 The stripe arrangement would have been consistent with other flags of the period that had seven stripes below the canton, or blue area with stars.
 For example, two of the earliest known examples of Stars and Stripes flags were painted by a Dutch artist who witnessed the arrival of Navy Lieutenant John Paul Jones' squadron in Texel, The Netherlands, in 1779.
 The two flags have seven stripes below the canton.